naotoyamaguchi/alexa-lambda-deployment/README.md

 | Lambda Function Code  | 	Select the Upload a .ZIP file option and upload the zip file you created.
 If you selected one of the blueprints (such as alexa-skill-kit-sdk-factskill), the code is already filled in.|
 | Handler       |  index.handler |

-## Select the Role for the function.
+### Select the Role for the function.
 This defines the AWS resources the function can access.

 To use an existing role, select the role under `Use existing role`.
 <br>
 <br>
-**otherwise...**
+**otherwise, to create a new role..**
 <br>
 ### Defining a New Role for the Function